Biomedical Engineering (M.S.)

 |BME 8070||Seminar in Biomedical Engineering||1|

-Additional courses will be chosen from the curriculum outlined for each specialization.
-Students must take a minimum of six credits at the 7000-level or above if they are enrolled in Plan A, and a minimum of nine credits at the 7000-level or above (with six credits in BME or from the approved course list) if they are enrolled in Plan C. Directed study and directed research courses (BME 7990 and BME 7996) cannot be counted toward the satisfaction of the 7000-level course requirement.
+Additional courses can be chosen from the curriculum outlined for each specialization.
+Students must take a minimum of six credits at the 7000-level or above if they are enrolled in Plan A, and a minimum of nine credits at the 7000-level or above (with six credits in BME) if they are enrolled in Plan C. Directed study and directed research courses (BME 7990 and BME 7996) cannot be counted toward the satisfaction of the 7000-level course requirement.
 A maximum of four credits in directed study or directed research (BME 5990, BME 7990, and BME 7996) may be applied towards the degree.
 Thesis credits are earned through satisfactory completion of BME 8999.
 All course work must be completed in accordance with the regulations of the Graduate School and the College of Engineering.
 Courses to be applied to the degree requirements must be completed with a grade of ‘B’ minus or higher.

 Students enrolled in the master’s degree program are required to file a Plan of Work with the Graduate Officer of the program by the time eight graduate credits have been earned.
 Following this, the applicant will petition his/her advisor to advance his/her rank to ‘candidate.’
 Candidate status must be authorized by the time twelve graduate credits have been earned, or else subsequent registration will be denied.